wenyugu/tabit/README.md

 ## Dataset
 <https://github.com/marl/GuitarSet>

-Use the *audio_mono-mic* subset which uses monophonic recording from reference microphone
+Make sure to use the *audio_mono-mic* subset which uses monophonic recording from reference microphone

 ## Resources
 Here are some related tasks for reference